tomlokhorst/language-cil/README.md

-languag-cil: Manipulating Common Intermediate Language AST
+language-cil: Manipulating Common Intermediate Language AST
 ===========================================================

 Language-Cil is a Haskell library for manipulating CIL abstract syntax and generating .il files using the concrete syntax of CIL.

-Common Intermediate Language (CIL), formerly known as Microsoft Intermediate Language (MSIL), is the lowest level language that runs on the Micosoft .NET and Mono platforms.
+Common Intermediate Language (CIL), formerly known as Microsoft Intermediate Language (MSIL), is the lowest level language that runs on the Microsoft .NET and Mono platforms.

 Read more on the Wikipedia page on